noghabaei/Object-Classification-Detection-and-Segmentation/README.md

-# Object Classification, Detection, and Segmentation
+# Object Classification, Detection, and Segmentation in SuperTuxKart Game

 This repository contains a collection of projects focusing on various aspects of computer vision, including object classification, detection, and segmentation.
 Each folder represents a unique approach or application, demonstrating the versatility and depth of computer vision techniques.